Wind-assisted propulsion: Flettner rotor

-The third design considered is the Flettner rotor.
+The fourth design considered is the Flettner rotor.
 This is a large cylinder mounted upright on a ship's deck and mechanically spun.
 The effect of this spinning area in contact with the wind flowing around it creates a thrust effect that is used to propel the ship.
 Flettner rotors were invented in the 1920s and have seen limited use since then.
 In 2010 a 10,000 dwt cargo ship was equipped with four Flettner rotors to evaluate their role in increasing fuel efficiency.
 Since then, several cargo ships and a passenger ferry have been equipped with rotors.

 The only parameter of the Flettner rotor requiring control is the rotational speed of the rotor, meaning this method of wind propulsion requires very little operator input.
 In comparison to kite sails, Flettner rotors often offer considerable efficiency gains when compared to the size of a sail or kite, versus the size of the rotor and prevailing wind conditions.

 Examples of 2018 Flettner rotor installations include :